 - Having my monitor at the right height (the middle of the screen in line with my eyes).
-I work on a desktop a lot of the time, and my primary monitor has quite a high stand.
 If your monitor is too low, pop a few books underneath.
 On a laptop, you can tilt the screen backwards to make sure you can easily see it without craning your neck. - Having my keyboard slightly raised rather than flat (there are teeny "legs" underneath it at the back which hold it up).
 If you're working on a laptop, you may find it helps to have a stand that holds your laptop at an angle for more comfortable typing. - Sitting on a comfortable chair with good back support.
 However, good chairs tend to be quite expensive.
 Most of the time, I use a Swiss ball as a very affordable, and surprisingly comfortable, alternative.